Post updated on

 - Sold all over the word

 That brings us to the end of our AfterDrink review.
-It’s without a doubt the best hangover supplement on the market today.
+It’s without a doubt a decent hangover preventer.

-It ticks all the boxes when it comes to what we look for in a hangover supplement.
+It ticks some of the boxes when it comes to what we look for in a hangover supplement.

 There are no hidden additives or proprietary blends which is rare to see nowadays.